LLNL/Silo/docs/Chapter2-Section1.md

   In this case, the `species_mf` array would grow to accommodate all the variations of combinations of mass fraction for each material and the entries in the `speclist` array would vary so that each zone would index the correct position in the `species_mf` array.

   Finally, when zones contain mixing materials the `speclist` array needs to specify the `species_mf` entries for each of the materials in the zone.
-  In this case, negative values are assigned to the `speclist` entries for these zones and the linked-list like structure of the associated material (e. g. mix_next, mix_mat, mix_vf, mix_zone args of the `DBPutMaterial()` call) is used to traverse them.
+  In this case, negative values are assigned to the `speclist` entries for these zones and the linked-list like structure of the associated material (e.g. mix_next, mix_mat, mix_vf, mix_zone args of the `DBPutMaterial()` call) is used to traverse them.

   To create a completely empty matspecies object, the caller needs to pass a `dims` array containing all zeros.
   In this case, the `speclist` and mix_speclist args are never dereferenced and no data for these are written to the file or returned by a subsequent `DBGetMatspecies()` call.